-Refer, Refer with Caution, and manually underwritten loan files:
+Refer, Refer with Caution, and mManually uUnderwritten loan fFiles, and Loan Types Not Supported by GUS (Manually Submitted):

 When an applicant has a foreclosure discharged or a repossession reported within the 36 months prior to submission to the Agency, this is considered significant derogatory credit and requires a credit exception.
 Lenders must retain documentation in their permanent loan file.
 Refer to the Credit Exception section for guidance.
 The 36-month period will begin on the date in which the title transferred from the applicant.